starboyvin/starboyvin/README.md

 - 👋 Hi, I’m Vinay Salve
 - 👀 I’m interested in coding and developing
 - 🌱 I’m currently learning Data Analytics and ought to become Data Scientist on day
-- 💞️ I’m looking to collaborate on Aspirants who in similar interests of mine.
+- 💞️ I’m looking to collaborate on Aspirants who are in similar interests of mine.
 - 📫 How to reach me: https://github.com/starboyvin

 <!---